AquiGorka/jsday-madrid-2017-notes/index.md

 ### Corporate sponsored talk (Microsoft)

+The world is more connected than what we imagine: Amazon's Alexa helped out in a murder case.

-They wanted to showcase thier new tools, apis (vision, language, etc) and services. for IoT so they came up with a cool example to do so: a real-time sentiment engine for a specific twitter search (a hashtag selected for the talk) would send data to an internet-connected-lightbulb and shine accordingly (blue: neutral; red: bad; green: cool).
+They showcased their new tools: apis (vision, language, etc) and services for IoT.

+They came up with a cool example to do so: a real-time sentiment engine for a specific twitter search (a hashtag selected for the talk) would send data to an internet-connected-lightbulb and shine accordingly (blue: neutral; red: bad; green: cool).
-She also mentioned how the world is more connected than what we imagine.
-She mentioned a situation where Amazon's Alexa helped out in a murder case.
-And how there are new and unexpected situations: new skills needed, unsecure IoT devices.

 ---